swcarpentry/shell-novice/episodes/04-pipefilter.md

 > ~~~
 > {: .language-bash}
 >
-> The `cut` command is used to remove or "cut out" certain sections of each line in the file,
+> The `cut` command is used to remove or 'cut out' certain sections of each line in the file,
 > and `cut` expects the lines to be separated into columns by a <kdb>Tab</kbd> character.
 > A character used in this way is a called a **delimiter**.
 > In the example above we use the `-d` option to specify the comma as our delimiter character.